leaningtech/labs/sites/browserpod/src/content/docs/12-guides/02-setup-portal.md

 ---
 title: Set up a Portal
-description: Expose a local server with a BrowserPod portal URL
+description: Expose a local server with a BrowserPod Portal URL
 ---

-This guide shows how to listen on a port and expose it via a portal URL.
+This guide shows how to listen on a port and expose it via a Portal URL.

 ## 1. Register a Portal handler

-Register a callback so you can capture the portal URL when it appears:
+Register a callback so you can capture the Portal URL when it appears:

 ```js
 pod.onPortal(({ url, port }) => {